DanBarkus/TG_elk/mynotes.md

 - Log in with credentials:
     - username: elastic
     - password: (password generated from command in previous section)
-- Go to "Saved Objects" page
+- Use the search bar at the top of the page to navigate to the "Saved Objects" page
-- Click "Import" and choose the file found in `kibanaDashboardSample` folder
+- Click "Import" and choose the file found in `kibanaDashboardSample` folder of this repository
 - Navigate to "Dashboard" page
 - Select"MyExampleDashboard" from list of options